Lavonia, Georgia: History

 The Cherokee people were indigenous to the area in which Lavonia is located.
 A sophisticated tribe that typically dwelled in cabins by the 18th century, the Cherokee joined with the British during the American Revolution.
 When the American colonists prevailed, their land was issued as bounty land to those who had fought in the revolution.
-As a result, people of European ancestry began to move into the Lavonia area during the 1780s.
+As a result, European Americans began to move into the Lavonia area during the 1780s.

 The founding of the town of Lavonia came as the result of the expansion of the railroad in northeast Georgia.
 A railroad line known as the Elberton-Airline Railroad desired another station further to the north.
 In a move typical for the time, businessmen in the area determined to build a town around the new railroad station.
 Upon division of the area into town lots and completion of all necessary legal procedures, the town of Lavonia was incorporated in 1880.
 The community was named after Lavonia Hammond Jones, the wife of a railroad official.